preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-documents/controlled-documents-library-settings/index.rst.txt

 .. image:: advanced-permissions-settings-new.png

 Note that external users that has been invited in the Asher AD can be added here as well.
-Users invited this way can log in with their own Office 365 account.
+Users invited this way can log in with their own Microsoft 365 account.